Fatih

 Fatih (/tr/) or the Historical peninsula (in Turkish: Tarihi Yarımada), is a municipality and district of Istanbul Province, Turkey.
-Its area is 15 km^{2}, and its population is 368,227 (2022).
+Its area is 15 km2, and its population is 368,227 as of 2022.
 It is home to almost all of the provincial authorities (including the mayor's office, police headquarters, metropolitan municipality and tax office) but not the courthouse.
 It encompasses the historical peninsula, coinciding with old Constantinople.
 In 2009, the district of Eminönü, which had been a separate municipality located at the tip of the peninsula, was once again remerged into Fatih because of its small population.
 Fatih is bordered by the Golden Horn to the north and the Sea of Marmara to the south, while the Western border is demarked by the Theodosian wall and the east by the Bosphorus Strait.

 Panorama of Istanbul taken from Galata Tower.
 Shown from left to right: The Asian side of Istanbul, Topkapi palace, Hagia Sophia, the Blue Mosque, Galata bridge and New Mosque.